 Posted by Dave Frear

 1991's Street Fighter II is a game that got people very excited and led to a surge of interest in the fighting genre.
-It's also a game that got updated a lot — new moves, new characters, new speeds... — while also being ported to numerous home consoles and computers.
-When the 10th anniversary year arrived Capcom decided it was the Game Boy Advance's turn to get a version of the game in the form of Super Street Fighter II Turbo Revival, which originally appeared on the Game Boy Advance during the tenth anniversary year.
+It's also a game that got updated a lot — new moves, new characters, new speeds... — while being ported to numerous home consoles and computers.
+Several of those ports have seen a Virtual Console release already, and now the latest addition to the eShop is Super Street Fighter II Turbo Revival, which originally appeared on the Game Boy Advance during the tenth anniversary year.

-You begin the game able to choose from sixteen fighters: the original eight World Warriors, the four bosses and the four “New Challengers”.
-The variety of fighting styles and special moves offered by the characters keeps the brawling interesting.
-From the agility of Vega and Chun-Li to the slower-but-powerful likes of Zangief and T. Hawk or someone different such as stretchy-limbed Dhalsim, there's a lot to experiment with.
-The “old” versions of the characters that were previously available in Super Street Fighter II Turbo (SSF2T) are not included but you can unlock two versions of Akuma – the second allowing you to hurl two air fireballs instead of just the one, which is ideal for those moments when you're not annoying your opponent enough already.
+You begin the game able to choose from sixteen fighters: the original eight World Warriors, the four bosses and the four "New Challengers".
+There's a variety of fighting styles and special moves offered by the characters to keep the brawling interesting.
+From the agility of Vega and Chun-Li to the slower-but-powerful likes of Zangief and T. Hawk, or someone different such as stretchy-limbed Dhalsim — there's a lot to experiment with.
+The "old" versions of the characters that were previously available in Super Street Fighter II Turbo are not included but you can unlock two versions of Akuma – the second allowing you to hurl two air fireballs instead of just the one.

-The controls work well, responding to your input nicely but unfortunately choosing the strength of your attack is not straightforward; whilst the Wii U has plenty of buttons the GBA did not.
-With three strengths of punches and kicks and the GBA only having four buttons a workaround had to be found.
+The controls work well, responding to your input nicely but, unfortunately choosing the strength of your attack is not straightforward; whilst the Wii U has plenty of buttons the GBA did not.
+With three strengths of punches and kicks and the handheld only having four buttons a workaround had to be found.
 Your first option is having two attacks on one button, holding the button longer to determine the strength.
-It does work but anything other than a very quick tap performs the “long” attack so it's not ideal.
-The second option is a method that would later be used in the GBA port of Street Fighter Alpha 3 although it works better there than it does here.
+It does work but anything other than a very quick tap performs the "long" attack so it's not ideal.
+The second option is a method that would later be used in the GBA port of Street Fighter Alpha 3, although it works better there than it does here.
 To perform the third strength of attack you simply push the other two together.
 If you keep one of the buttons held down, tapping the other will perform the attack again, although (unlike Alpha 3) this doesn't always work.
 Buttons can be re-mapped in the Virtual Console menu, but it's unfortunate you can't map multiple GBA buttons to a single Wii U one to re-create the traditional six-button setup.

 If you are having trouble performing the special moves, the game features something called Easy Commands.
 Toggled on or off by pressing Select during the game, these allow you to perform special moves with simpler button presses such as forward + punch for a fireball and removing the need to charge for other moves.
 Super combos are also simplified with all bar Vega's being performed by simply pushing A and B together.

-Visually the game looks the part, and although there have been some animation trims they're not as noticeable as they could have been thanks to the small screen.
-There are occasional moments of slowdown but generally the fighters leap around the screen smoothly.
-In some areas the visuals have actually had an upgrade: new and gorgeous artwork is used throughout including for the versus screen and post-fight, showing the victor in a dynamic pose.
+Resolution aside, some areas of the visuals had actually had an upgrade: new and gorgeous artwork is used throughout including for the versus screen and post-fight, showing the victor in a dynamic pose.
 One gripe is that irrespective of the colour outfit you chose (nine available), the characters are shown with their default palette in the artwork.
-Characters only have one win quote and unfortunately in some instances not the correct one.
-As most people know three of the bosses had their names switched around outside of Japan and whilst that has again happened here, evidently someone got confused as M. Bison has the claw-wielding Spaniard's win quote, who in turn has the boxer's victory line, while NotTyson quotes the Shadaloo Dictator.
-It's easy to see how the error could have been made but it's surprising that no one noticed it before OKing the game's release.
+Characters only have one win quote and in some instances not the correct one.
+As most people know three of the bosses had their names switched around outside of Japan, and whilst that has again happened here, evidently someone got confused as M. Bison has the claw-wielding Spaniard's win quote, who in turn has the boxer's victory line, while NotTyson quotes the Shadaloo Dictator.
+It's easy to see how the error could have been made but it's surprising that no one noticed it before approving the game's release.

-The sound effects add a lot to the game with many thumps, crashes and the usual calls of “Hadouken”, “Tiger” and “Sonic Boom” and the music also works well.
-Complementing the on-screen action, there's quite a variety here such as the jungle theme of Blanka's stage, the flair of Vega's or the industrial sounding track on Zangief's stage.
-Compared to some releases there's not quite the same range of sounds used and it certainly can't compete with the wonderful arranged soundtracks that have featured in CD-based ports but the quality of the original compositions shine through and greatly enhances the experience.
+The sound effects add a lot to the game with many thumps, crashes and the usual calls of "Hadouken", "Tiger" and "Sonic Boom", and the music also works well.
+Complementing the on-screen action there's quite a variety of tracks here, such as the jungle theme of Blanka's stage, the flair of Vega's or the industrial sounding track on Zangief's stage.
+Compared to some releases there's not quite the same range of sounds used and it certainly can't compete with the wonderful arranged soundtracks that have featured in CD-based ports, but the quality of the original compositions shine through and greatly enhance the experience.

 As you play through the game some more visual changes become apparent.
 One minor visual improvement that features during fights is the flame effect.
 Previously characters (of varying sizes) hit with a flame attack shared an engulfed sprite but they now glow orange whilst smaller flames burn on them – less painful looking maybe, but also less daft.